Brenda-Mutai/dsc-Time-Series/README.md

 * Due to the lowering of real estate prices in the near future, sell at a discount to boost house sales over the following few years.

-* More data  which has social aspects like schools and hospitals would be more effective to advise the client based on the amenities they are looking for in terms of housing.
+* More data with social features, such as schools and hospitals, would be more useful in advising the customer depending on the housing amenities they seek.